rmrmrmr/Portfolio-Website/README.md

 # Portfolio Website (mobile version)

-> This is a mobile version of my portfolio webpage.
-So far, it has only the main page.
+> Welcome to my Porfolio webpage.
+Here you can get to know a bit about my work an experience, check out some of my latest projects and get in touch with me.
+This webpage works for mobile and desktop viewports, so feel free to access it anywhere you prefer! 🧑‍💻📱

 ## Built With

-- HTML & CSS
+- HTML & CSS 🥽

-## Getting Started
+## Online version

-To get a local copy up and running follow these simple steps.
+You can visit the webpage anytime here: https://rmrmrmr.github.io/

 ### Setup
 Clone this repository into your local environment and install HTML&CSS linters(https://github.com/microverseinc/linters-config)